biaw/phone/README.md

 ## Pricing

-As you can see in the GIF above, it does cost money because of Twilio, and it really depends on your location, the Twilio phone number's location etc. - but a free trial at Twilio will probably get you a long way already.
+It might cost a tiny little bit of money after you've used up your free trial at Twilio.
+The amount really depends on your location, the Twilio phone number's location etc. - but the free trial will probably get you a long way already.

 I think it's obvious enough... but I will not pay for your phone number.